paramraghavan/go/web/example2/install-todo.md

 ## Authenticated routes #
 Before we proceed adding additional routes in our application, let's talk about authentication.
-I am not going to discuss how to do authentication (not the focus of this article).
 I am going to show you how to make routes accessible only by logged in user.
 A common pattern in backend applications is to pass an auth token as a header in every request, Authorization: <auth_token>.
 You will use Echo Groups to group together routes that require authentication and add a custom middleware that will check for the presence of an auth token, for simplicity it will be a simple string equality check.